7 Sources

 Copy Link

-At 4:30am on Sunday morning, an Iranian Shahed 136 drone struck an Amazon Web Services (AWS) data center in the United Arab Emirates, igniting a devastating fire and forcing a complete power shutdown
+The Iran conflict has introduced a troubling precedent in modern warfare: the deliberate targeting of commercial data centers.
+Early on March 8, an Iranian Shahed-136 drone struck an AWS (Amazon Web Services) facility in the United Arab Emirates, triggering a devastating fire and forcing a complete power shutdown

 .
-Iranian state television claimed the Islamic Revolutionary Guard Corps launched the attacks "to identify the role of these centres in supporting the enemy's military and intelligence activities"1
+Iranian state television claimed the Islamic Revolutionary Guard Corps launched the attacks "to identify the role of these centres in supporting the enemy's military and intelligence activities"2

 .